 The NHS list the following health benefits of a good night’s sleep:

-- It prevent diabetes.
+- Prevents diabetes.

-- It increases your sex drive.
+- Increases your sex drive.

-- It helps to fight off heart disease.
+- Helps to fight off heart disease.

-- It increases your fertility.
+- Increases your fertility.

 Personal Alarm Information